If there’s a collection account on your credit report from a company known as AFS Acceptance, it’s likely you’ve defaulted on one of their loans.

 How to Deal with AFS Acceptance

-Keeping in mind that dealing with Credito Real/AFS is likely to be considerably more difficult than would be the case with other types of collection agencies, we offer the following strategies for a do-it-yourself approach:
+Dealing with Credito Real/AFS is likely to be considerably more difficult, but here we offer the following strategies for a do-it-yourself approach:

 1. Do Not Communicate by Phone